jeroenpx/Unity_RuntimeEditor/docs/index.md

 and this documentation has to offer.

 !!! note

-	If you can't find something in documentation or have any questions I encourage you to send mail to [Battlehub@outlook](mailto:Battlehub@outlook) or ask it directly in this [support group](https://t.me/battlehub).
+If you cannot find something in the documentation or have any questions, send an email to  [Battlehub@outlook](mailto:Battlehub@outlook) or ask them directly in this [support group](https://t.me/battlehub).

 !!! note

 	Documentation is under construction

 The documentation is organized as following:

 ##[General](general.md)